STEP-BY-STEP

 We need to know your role on the project to apply for an OTC permit.

-See: Who can obtain a building permit
+See who can obtain a building permit

-Pick the form that applies to you.
+Fill out the form that applies to you.

 - For owners, fill out the Property Owner's Disclosures form.